iMattPro/abbc3/README.md

 2. BBCode Toolbar: You can change the look of the BBCode toolbar using any of the extra toolbar background images located in the `contrib` directory.
 Just copy one of the alternative toolbar images to `styles/all/theme/images/abbc3_bg.gif` (and refresh your browser).
 To assign custom toolbar images for each style, replace "all" with the name of your style.
 3. NOTE: When making any of these customizations to ABBC3, be sure to note/backup your changes, as you may need to reproduce them after updating this extension, in case any of your added image files is overwritten or erased.

-* * *

-## Deprecated ABBC 3.0 Information:
-[ABBC 3.0](https://github.com/VSEphpbb/Advanced-BBCode-Box-3) is a popular MOD for phpBB 3.0.
-Due to the changes in the new Extensions system for phpBB 3.1, ABBC 3.1 has been re-built from scratch.
-It can not simply be ported over from 3.0 to 3.1.
-The following is a list of what has been removed:

-* BBCode posting page assignments are no longer available (display on posting, on signature, on private message)
-* BBCode toolbar user options (no more "compact mode" or "disabled mode")
-* Image Resizers
-* Removed BBCodes:
-	- Unable to convert or maintain backwards compatability:

-			Anchor, Horizontal line, Rainbow text, Indent, Click counter, Search text, Tables, Tabs, Thumbnail images

-	- Deprecated:

-			Ed2k, Imgshack, Rapidshare, Testlink, FLV, Quicktime mov, Real Player ram, Scrippet, Stream, Video, Web, Wave

-* Removed BBvideos:
-	- direct file types: `mp4, m4v, mov, dv, qt, mpg, mpeg, avi, wmv, flv, swf, mp3, mid, midi, ram`

-* * *

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)